Church Hospitality: A Short Guide

 Don’t shut it down.

-Nothing can kill participation more swiftly than a meeting leader who simply shuts down ideas.
+Nothing can kill participation more swiftly than a leader who simply shuts down ideas.

-If someone brings up an idea, find a way to implement it as valuable into your plan—even if you have no intention of really bringing it to fruition.
+If someone brings up an idea, find a way to implement it as valuable into your meeting agenda —even if you have no intention of really bringing it to fruition.

-If you do this, people will feel good about contributing, and will continue to contribute more.
+If you do this, attendees will feel good about contributing, and will continue to contribute more.

-Individual meetings are just as much about the overall “meeting culture” your church has as it is about the issues involved in that specific meeting.
+Individual meetings are just as much about the overall “meeting culture” your church has as it is about the issues involved.

-As meeting leader, it’s okay not to know what to do.
+As a leader, it’s okay not to know what to do.